10 Best Real Estate Stocks to Own in 2017

 Right now, there are hundreds of real estate stocks on the market.
 They offer investors exposure to different segments in real estate.
 Some specialize in shopping malls and freestanding retail, while others invest in office buildings and multi-family apartment buildings.
 There are also healthcare REITs, which invest in the real estate of nursing facilities, retirement homes, and medical offices.

 As you can see, REITs give investors an opportunity to tap into certain areas of the real estate market that are usually off-limits to small investors.
 For instance, most individual investors would not be able to buy a shopping center directly.
-However, by investing in a REIT that specializes in malls and shopping centers, an investor can easily become a part owner of those properties.
+However, by investing in a REIT stocks that specializes in malls and shopping centers, an investor can easily become a part owner of those properties.
 For REITs, the minimum investment required is usually a few thousand dollars.

 And then there are the benefits of liquidity.
 Buying and selling properties involves high expenses.
 Sometimes it could take weeks or even months before a property is sold.
 But by investing in real estate stocks, you can buy and sell any time you want because they are listed on the stock exchanges.